-1. Emission Controls - Nitrogen oxides (NOX) emissions from each emergency diesel engine gen-set included in the Equipment List section of this permit shall be controlled by engine design.

-- 2. Emission Controls Visible emissions, particulate matter (PM10 and PM2.5) emissions, carbon monoxide (CO) emissions, volatile organic compound (VOC) emissions, and nitrogen oxide (NOX) emissions from the emergency diesel engine gen-sets included in the Equipment List section of this permit shall be controlled by the use of good operating practices and performing appropriate maintenance in accordance with the manufacturer recommendations.
-In addition, the permittee may only change those settings that are permitted by the manufacturer and does not increase air emissions.
-(9 VAC 5-80-1180 and 9 VAC 5-50-260) - 3.
-Monitoring Devices Each emergency diesel engine gen-set included in the Equipment List section of this permit shall be equipped with a non-resettable hour meter which measures the duration of time that each emergency diesel engine gen-set is operated and a fuel flow monitoring device used to continuously measure the fuel throughput for each emergency diesel engine gen-set.
+- 1. Emission Controls Emissions from the emergency diesel engine-gen-sets shall be controlled by the following: - a.
+Nitrogen oxides (NO_x) emissions from each emergency diesel engine gen-set (Ref.
+Nos.
+1 through 44, T1 and T2) shall be controlled by electronic fuel injection, turbocharged engines, and after coolers.
+The permittee shall maintain documentation that demonstrates the control devices have been installed on each emergency diesel engine gen-set. - b.
+Carbon monoxide (CO) emissions, particulate matter (PM10/PM{2.5}) emissions, volatile organic compounds (VOC) emissions, nitrogen oxide (NO_x) emissions (as NO2), and visible emissions from the emergency diesel engine gen-sets (Ref.
+Nos.
+1 through 44, T1 and T2) shall be controlled by the use of good operating practices and performing maintenance in accordance with the manufacturer recommendations.
+In addition, the permittee may only change those settings that are permitted by the manufacturer and do not degrade the air emissions from the emergency diesel engine gen-sets.

+2. Monitoring

+- a.
+Fuel Flow: Each emergency diesel engine gen-set (Ref.
+Nos.
+1 through 44, T1 and T2) shall be equipped with a device to continuously measure and record individual fuel consumption (in gallons) for each engine gen-set. - b.
+Engine Operating Hours: Each emergency diesel engine gen-set (Ref.
+Nos.
+1 through 44, T1 and T2) shall be equipped with a non-resettable hour meter which measures the duration of time that each engine gen-set is operated.

-The data from each monitoring device shall be recorded by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
+Each monitoring device (as required in a. and b. above) shall be observed by the permittee with a frequency of not less than once each day the emergency diesel engine gen-set is operated.
 The permittee shall keep a log of these observations.

 Each monitoring device shall be installed, maintained, calibrated (as appropriate), and operated in accordance with approved procedures which shall include, as a minimum, the manufacturer's written requirements or recommendations.
+The details of the monitoring device calibrations are to be arranged with the Regional Air Compliance Manager of the DEQ's Northern Regional Office (NRO).